Elvis artist Trent Carlini to be honored on King’s birthday

 Trent is a performing artist and also a seasoned songwriter.
 She pitched original songs to her brother to complement his Elvis act.

 Carlini, whose legal name was Roberto Romolo Sfasciapagliari Trentacarlini, had been booked on the road up until he suffered his stroke in November.
-Adhering to his wishes, Carlini’s ashes will be buried next to his mother, Aloisia Sfasciapagliari, in Porto San Giorgio.
+In accordance with Carlini’s wishes, his ashes will be buried next to his mother, Aloisia Sfasciapagliari, in Porto San Giorgio.

 Trent said her brother would have wanted to be remembered as “the next best thing” to the legend he portrayed.